Things to do

 Walking

 The best way to explore and enjoy K'gari is at close quarters on its walking tracks.
 Choose from short boardwalks through rainforests, strolls around a lake or longer walks across a sandblow.
-Long distance walkers can enjoy the 90km K'gari (Fraser Island) Great Walk with walkers' camps along the way for a special wilderness camping experience.
+Long distance walkers can enjoy the 90km K'gari Great Walk with walkers' camps along the way for a special wilderness camping experience.

 Please read Walking safely before you walk on K'gari.